-In this episode of the Diverse Minds Podcast, I am going to be talking about how we can tend to wear stress as a badge of honour.
+Welcome to the 10th episode of the Diverse Minds Podcast.
+On today’s show, I am going to be talking about how we tend to wear stress as a badge of honour.
 I will also highlight how to address your stress for National Stress Awareness Week running 4- 8 November 2019.

-The first Wednesday in November is National Stress Awareness Day and is led by the International Stress Management Association.
-This year’s theme is Resilience – The Power to Succeed.
+The first Wednesday in November is National Stress Awareness Da.
+It is led by the International Stress Management Association.
+This year’s theme is Resilience: The Power to Succeed.

 - How people sometimes wear stress as a badge of honor.
 [01:19]